mike-lawrence/pytracker/README.md

 Eye tracking is more reliable if using an infrared sensitive camera and a source of infrared illumination.
 This is because most users' skin and iris color will be a light grey under these conditions, making detection of a dark pupil easier.
 Consumer webcams can easily be modified (how-to video coming soon) to see in the infrared by removing the infrared block-filter included by the manufacturer and adding an infrared pass-fileter (this one is <$10: http://goo.gl/eCK7yv ).
 An infrared light source can be obtained cheaply from many places, including a Nintendo Wii "sensor" bar (which is really just an infrared light source).
 The wireless Wii sensor bars can be moded (how-to video coming soon) to be USB powered if you don't want to keep wasting batteries.

 Finally, the code expects that the user has a black dot on their head, placed between the eyes and just above the brow.
 This dot serves as a reference point for the head's location so that eye movements can be dissociated from head movements.
 The tracker additionally expects that the dot's size is a standard hole-punch size.
 A good way to create such dots is to use a laser printer (these use infrared opaque inks) to print a page of solid black onto a sheet of adhesive label paper, then use a hole punch to punch out the dots as needed.
+(The use of such reference points may be eliminated in the future if I can achieve reliable enough automatic extraction of reference points from the face itself)

 ##Example usage